-- Freedom of Religion - The First Amendment and the Civil Rights Act protect against religious discrimination by school districts against teachers.
-Schools are restricted against teaching religion, but teachers' right to the religion of their choosing is protected.
+- Freedom of Religion: The First Amendment and the Civil Rights Act protect against religious discrimination.
+These provisions restrict schools from teaching religion as fact.
+They also protect teachers' right to their chosen religion.

-- Age - Teachers over 40 are protected against age discrimination.
-If charged with age discrimination the school has the burden of showing that some factor other than age influenced their decision.
+- Age: Teachers' rights include protection from age discrimination for those over 40.
+If charged with age discrimination, the school has the burden of showing that some factor other than age influenced their decision.

-- Pregnancy - School cannot dismiss or demote a pregnant teacher on the basis of their pregnancy, or deny a job or promotion to a pregnant teacher.
+- Pregnancy: The school cannot dismiss or demote a pregnant teacher based on their pregnancy or deny a job or promotion to a pregnant teacher.

 Teachers' Rights: Contracts

-Schools may require a school board to ratify a contract before it becomes binding, so that even if a teacher it told they are hired the contract is not final until the school district ratifies the contract.
-On the other hand, some teachers have successfully argued that the provisions of a teacher's handbook amount to a contract, allowing them to enforce terms against the school.
+The school board may need to ratify a contract before it becomes binding.
+Even if a school hires a teacher, the contract is not final until the school district ratifies it.
+But, some teachers have successfully argued that the provisions of a teacher's handbook amount to a contract.
+This allows them to enforce terms against the school.